 *Assets are under the Scheme of Control Agreement

-Apraava Energy is committed to supporting the community, with a focus on addressing health and education challenges, dedicated to improving the quality of life for communities where its assets are located.
+Apraava Energy is committed to improving the quality of life for communities where its assets are located.
+Click here to find out more about Apraava Energy.

 CLP has investments in the Ho-Ping Power Station in Taiwan and the Lopburi solar farm in Thailand, with combined equity capacity of 285MW.